-The location where Dimebag Darrell died.
+The location where Dimebag Darrell died

-Crime Scene Location in Columbus, Ohio, United States.
+Crime Scene Location in Columbus, Ohio

 It is situated at 5055 Sinclair Road in Columbus, Ohio.

-That night, 25-year-old Nathan Gale rushed onto the stage with a pistol and opened fire on Darrell.
-He then proceeded to kill three other men before he was eventually shot dead by a police officer.
+That night, 25-year-old Nathan Gale rushed onto the stage with a pistol and immediately opened fire on Darrell.

 Although the Alrosa Villa nightclub was demolished on December 7th, 2021, it is likely that this lot on Sinclair Road will continue to be a popular pilgrimage site for Pantera fans.

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

-GPS coordinates.
+GPS coordinates

 The latitude and longitude coordinates for the site are: